 An entrepreneurs success journey

 How do entrepreneurs successfully evolve from start-ups to leaders?
-Well, going from starting your own business to business success is a process.
+Well, going from starting your own accounting firm to business success is a process.
 The person you are when first starting your accounting practice is different from the person who will eventually lead your firm.
 Challenges will appear along the way.
 An entrepreneurs success relies on adaptation.

 As a firm owner, your needs differ from employee needs.
 Somehow you’ll navigate the course going from control freak one person operation to trusted manager, then motivating leader and eventually esteemed mentor.
 Decide whether you prefer to remain a one person operation or aim for legacy wealth.
 There’s no right or wrong.
 It’s a personal decision.

 The big shift

 The shift from a one person solopreneur to team building turned out to be my biggest challenge.
 This also contributed to my greatest growth opportunity.
 My control issues interfered.
 It was like I had bumped up against a glass ceiling which restricted further growth.

 Eventually, I realized I was the bottleneck.
 At that point, a decision was required.
 Continuing with the status quo would eventually lead to burn out.
 Opting to hire help meant giving up control.
 Pros and cons existed with both options.

 Choosing to remain solo was rooted in fear.
 I got brutally honest with myself and realized my concerns about trusting another person.
 The solution, like so many other life lessons, meant letting go of control issues.

 Business ideas morph over time

 A successful entrepreneur acknowledges that the path is messy.
 The best firm owners view success as a process instead of an end result.
 Your initial business ideas continue to morph over time.

 Here’s how to grow a successful accounting firm.

 - Target.
-Focus on your ideal business model.
+Focus on your dream firm.
 What does success look like for you?

 - Talents.
 Emphasize your strengths.
 Discover where you’re exceptional and how that uniquely helps your clients.

 - Trust.
 Trust determines whether you remain a solopreneur or expand.
-Your business changes the moment you bring other people on board.
+Your firm changes the moment you bring other people on board.